Man City rising after win over Chelsea while Liverpool stays 6 points clear

 Moyes magic

-David Moyes has made a quick impact at Everton after overseeing his second win in three games since returning as manager.
+David Moyes has made a quick impact at Everton after overseeing his second win in three games since returning as manager, and climbing seven points away from the relegation places.

 Iliman Ndiaye’s penalty secured a 1-0 win at Brighton, which followed a victory against Tottenham last week.